-The average consumer today wants more than just a sweet taste when it comes to their beverage of choice.
-We crave drinks that enhance our daily life or health in some way, or feature natural and science-backed ingredients.
+Consumers today want more than just a sweet taste when it comes to their beverage of choice.
+We crave drinks that enhance our daily life or health in some way and feature science-backed ingredients.
 In other words, what can this drink do for me?

 This paradigm shift shouldn’t come as much of a surprise when you consider the increasing attention given to diet-related health issues like diabetes and heart disease.
 Not to mention the fact that general health has become top of mind thanks to the spread of a global pandemic!1

 And the beverage industry is paying attention.
-This craving for healthier alternatives has led to the rising popularity of a new category of drinks: functional beverages.
+This craving for better-for-you alternatives has led to the rising popularity of a new category of drinks: functional beverages.

 What Are Functional Beverages?

-Functional beverages are drinks that promise a delicious flavor and offer potential health benefits.
-They feature ingredients like antioxidants, probiotics, or vitamins that can help boost your focus, increase your energy, support your gut health (hint OLIPOP!), and so on.1
+Functional beverages are drinks that promise a delicious flavor with functional benefits from ingredients like antioxidants, probiotics, caffeine, electrolytes, fiber (hint OLIPOP!), and so on.1

 Be Mindful of These 5 Functional Beverages

-To help you navigate some hidden pitfalls, take a look at these five beverages that fall under the functional beverage category.
-We recommend taking a hard look at the back label before you enjoy these, and here’s why:
+To help you navigate some hidden pitfalls, take a look at these five beverages that may fall in the functional beverage category.
+While they may be great for an occasional treat, we recommend taking a hard look at the back label before you enjoy these on a regular basis, and here’s why:

-In theory, fruit juice should be the healthiest of beverages.
+In theory, fruit drinks should be the healthiest of beverages.
 After all, what could be healthier than a juice made out of fruit?
-But occasionally hiding behind this healthy-sounding label is an unhealthy sugar-sweetened beverage.
+But occasionally, hiding behind this healthy-sounding label is not much more than a sugar-sweetened beverage.

 For one, not all fruit juices are actually made of 100% fruit juice.
-Fruit juice cocktails and fruit-flavored beverages often contain very little actual fruit.
-When looking at the back label you might find that, in fact, your “fruit drink” only contains about 5% actual fruit.
-And the rest is essentially sugar and flavorings.2
+Fruit juice cocktails and fruit-flavored beverages often contain very little actual fruit juice.
+When looking at the back label, you might find that, in fact, your “fruit drink” only contains about 5% actual juice.
+And the rest is essentially water, sugar, and flavorings.2

-Surprisingly, some fruit juices contain as much sugar as a regular can of soda!
-In other words, it’s the equivalent of fruit-flavored candy in drink form.
-While the juice might offer some nutrients, this high-sugar content outweighs the benefits.
+Surprisingly, some fruit juices contain as much sugar as a can of traditional soda!
+While the juice might offer some nutrients, this high-sugar content could outweigh the benefits.

 But what about 100% fruit juice?
-While those are a better choice than other fruit drinks, certain varieties may also pose health risks.
-Unsweetened cranberry juice, for example, still has over 30g of sugar.
-And while unsweetened apple juice has just 5g more sugar than an actual apple, it has less than 1g of fiber.
+While those are often a better choice than other fruit drinks, certain varieties may have over 30g of sugar.
 Having said all that, keep in mind that many fruit juices provide antioxidants, vitamins, and minerals, which can make them an important part of a healthy diet when enjoyed in moderation.

 Sports Drinks

-However, if you’re not working out or sweating profusely, a sports drink is no different from any other sugar-sweetened beverage.
-A 12-oz sports drink contains over 20g of sugar.5 While that’s less than a can of soda, that’s still a lot of sugar to be consuming in one sitting.
+However, if you’re not working out or sweating profusely, a sports drink can often be no different from any other sugar-sweetened beverage.
+Some 12-oz sports drinks contain over 20g of sugar.5 While that may be less than a can of soda, that’s still a lot of sugar to be consuming in one sitting or on a regular basis.

 Electrolytes include potassium and sodium.
 They’re positively or negatively charged substances that help maintain a balance of fluid in and outside your cells.6 They’re definitely important!
-But most people don’t need the over 150mg of sodium that a sports drink offers.
-Not to mention all that extra sugar!
+But most people don’t need the over 100mg of sodium that many sports drinks offer.
+Not to mention all that added sugar!

 Energy Drinks

 As the name implies, energy drinks give you a boost in energy.
-But that energy comes at a cost.
-Most energy drinks contain anywhere from 54 to 62g of sugar—more than double the sugar you’ll find in a can of traditional soda!7
+But that energy can come at a cost.
+Many energy drinks contain anywhere from 50 to 60g or more of sugar—more than double the sugar you’ll find in a can of traditional soda!7

 In addition to sugar, the high levels of caffeine are also a major cause for concern.
-Energy drinks have anywhere from 70 to 500mg or more of caffeine.8 9 To give you perspective, a cup of coffee has 80 to 100mg, tea has 30-50mg, and our Vintage Cola has 50mg of green tea caffeine.10
+Energy drinks can have anywhere from 70 to 500mg or more of caffeine.8 9 To give you perspective, a cup of coffee has 80 to 100mg, tea has 30 to 50mg, and our Vintage Cola has 50mg of caffeine from green tea.10

 Coffee Drinks

 But there’s a big difference between the cup of black coffee you brew at home and the sugary coffee-flavored beverage you buy at the store or coffee shop.
-One is coffee and the other is nothing more than a sugar-sweetened beverage with a coffee-like flavor.
+One is coffee, and the other is essentially a sugar-sweetened beverage with a coffee-like flavor.12

-If you want to skip all this extra sugar, go for an actual cup of coffee or tea.
-If it’s a frappuccino or anything flavored, frozen, blended, or covered in a chocolate drizzle or whip cream, it’s probably not a healthy beverage.
-The same goes for the pre-made coffee drinks you’ll find in the frozen aisle of the store.
+Many of these drinks contain very little to no real coffee at all and can have insanely high levels of sugar.5 If you want to skip all this extra sugar, go for an actual cup of coffee or tea.
+If it’s a frappuccino or anything flavored, frozen, blended, or covered in a chocolate drizzle or whipped cream, it’s probably not a healthy beverage.
+The same goes for many of the pre-made coffee drinks you’ll find in the refrigerated aisle of the store.

 Smoothies

 There’s a big difference between store-bought smoothies and the smoothies you blend up at home.
 Like coffee, packaged smoothies can get out of control when it comes to high levels of sugar.
-Some of the leading brands of pre-made smoothies have anywhere from 200 to 400 calories and 30 to 60g of sugar per serving.13
+Some pre-made smoothies have anywhere from 200 to 400 calories and 30 to 60g of sugar per serving.13

 But when you make your smoothie at home, you have control over the ingredients you use and the amount of sugar in your beverage.
 For example, you can swap in veggies or unsweetened Greek yogurt to help reduce your sugar intake.